Yingjie4Science/SDGdetector/paper/paper.md

 # Acknowledgements

 The authors acknowledge contributions from UN Global Sustainability Index Institute (UNGSII) Foundation during the genesis of this project.
 We thank Racheline Maltese for her input in developing the SDG search terms during the early stages of this project.
 This work was funded by the National Science Foundation (grant numbers: DEB-1924111, OAC-2118329).
-VFF was supported by the National Science Foundation Graduate Research Fellowship Program (Fellow ID: 2018253044).
+VFF was supported by the National Science Foundation Graduate Research Fellowship Program (Fellow ID: 2018253044) and the Michigan State University Enrichment Fellowship.

 # References